My Partner Might Be A Man, But I'm Not Straight

 I continued to struggle with this, but as my relationship with Harris passed the one-year mark, and then two years, I started to make my peace with bisexuality.

-I realised that I had hesitated to use the word "bisexual" because of all its negative connotations, but that seemed both unfair and like a symptom of an internalised bias I wanted to eradicate in myself.
+I realized that I had hesitated to use the word "bisexual" because of all its negative connotations, but that seemed both unfair and like a symptom of an internalized bias I wanted to eradicate in myself.
 I considered calling myself "queer" to make space for the multitude of sexual and gender expressions present in my social circle.
-But despite recognising the limitations of the gender and sexuality binary, I decided to make "bisexual" work for me.
+But despite recognizing the limitations of the gender and sexuality binary, I decided to make "bisexual" work for me.
 Language is constantly shifting to reflect society, so I’m just co-opting and accepting the word to reflect me.

 The truth is that I believe bisexual expression is as varied as the people who claim it as an identity.
 In my case, I tend to prefer women as sexual and romantic partners, but I happen to be happily dating a man.
 Some bisexual people I know go straight down the middle, and some only fall in love with one gender but can sleep with anyone.
 I also happen to know a unicorn in the LGBTQ world: a bisexual man, currently involved in a serious relationship with a woman, whose own bold declaration of his complicated sexuality helped me feel more secure in my own.